-Have you ever noticed how much plastic piles up in your bathroom?
-Shampoo bottles, toothpaste tubes, disposable razors, cotton swabs, packaging—it adds up fast.
-In fact, the average household bathroom produces hundreds of single-use plastic items every year.
+Have you paid attention to all of the plastic building up in the bathroom?
+All these things add up swiftly: shampoo bottles, toothpaste tubes, disposable razors, cotton swabs, and packaging.
+Surprisingly, the average house bathroom discharges hundreds of single-use plastic items each year.

 Why Start in the Bathroom?

-👉 Just like the Top 5 Overlooked Declutter Spots In The House You’re Forgetting clears forgotten clutter, the bathroom is a hidden hotspot for waste reduction.
+👉 Just like you forgot the 5 Spots In The House To Declutter You're Overlooking, the bathroom is also a great place to stop waste in its tracks.

 Step 1: Ditch Disposable Razors